+In this article, we will look at the expense of building a house in Kenya in 2019.
 Renting a house in Kenya is getting quite expensive.
-As more and more real estate companies mushroom in Kenya, most people are looking into building a house rather than buying.
+As more and more real estate companies mushroom in Kenya, most people are looking into building a home rather than buying.
 This paradigm shift is happening very fast such that the information regarding an estimate of the cost of building a house looks like.
-In this article, we will look at the cost of building a house in Kenya in 2019.

 How much does it cost to build a house in Kenya?